About

 Values

-I am guided by the concept that human beings have a full spectrum of emotion.
+Each human being has a full spectrum of emotion, and each of us inherently deserves compassion and respect.
 This is a foundational and valid part of our existence.
-Above all else, I believe in compassion and respect, both toward our individual selves and toward one another.
 There are many paths to self-knowledge and effective communication of boundaries.
 To make an effort toward these concepts is progress.

 Emotional Intelligence

-I believe in the value of emotional intelligence in navigating this lifetime with relationship to self, environment, and others.
-When clients come to me, they’ve given their request plenty of thought.
+I believe in the value of emotional intelligence in navigating this experience in relationship to self, environment, and others.
+When clients come to me, they’ve already given their request plenty of thought.
 That’s the most complex part of any communication: being authentic with expression.
 I honor that journey and provide calligraphy that visually expresses the emotions and energy to engage the viewer.

 Effective Communication

-I am as thorough as possible when sharing about my process, procedure, and methods so that you can make an informed decision.
-In my experience, the better idea a person has about what the plan is, the more at-ease they feel about the in-between period.
-That’s where the quality of my client relationships really lies, and I want it to be something to look forward to.
+I am as thorough as possible when sharing about my process, procedure, and methods so that you can understand what your completed piece will be like.
+In my experience, the better idea a person has about what the plan is, the more at-ease they feel until it’s complete.

 Anti Bias Education

-I can only speak and understand for myself.
-I understand that we are not all having the same experience during this lifetime.
+We are not all having the same experience in this society.
 The only way I can understand another person’s experience is to make the time and space to listen to it.
-I choose to participate in building a community that collectively honors individuals’ experiences and needs.
-This means that I regularly monitor myself for impulsive thoughts and strive to respond rather than react.
-I know that I will be unlearning implicit bias and racism for the rest of my life.
-I have stopped waiting for racist instances to occur around me.
-Instead, I’m having call-in conversations with friends, family, and colleagues about marginalization.
+I choose to participate in building a community that honors individuals’ experiences and needs.
+This means that I regularly educate and monitor myself for implicit biases.
+I also have call-in conversations with friends, family, and colleagues about marginalization.
 We can no longer avoid examining the ways whiteness plays out as violence.
 My anti-racism efforts:

-- Listening to Black experience, including experience outside of trauma
+• Listening to Black experience, including experiences outside of trauma

 Conscious Consumerism + Sustainability